JuliaDynamics/SpatioTemporalSystems.jl/README.md

 # SpatioTemporalSystems.jl
 This package provides a unified interface for simulating the temporal evolution of spatiotemporal dynamical systems (both deterministic as well as stochastic).
+Some of the systems are solved with DiffEq, while some others are just trivial stepping (since they are discrete).

-The provided API interplays excellently with DrWatson, see below.
+**The API has been designed to interplay excellently with DrWatson**

 ## API
 The API of this package is provided by one struct `SpatioTemporalSystem` and one function `makesim(sts)` with `sts` an instance of `SpatioTemporalSystem`.